lewagon/dotfiles/00-Setup/TEACHERS.md

 _First 3 weeks_

 - The first 3 weeks are **hard**.
-Only algo / software architecture.
+Only algo / software architecture
-- The equivalent of an entire year in coding schools.
+- The equivalent of an entire year in coding schools
+- You will struggle, you may doubt, wonder where we're heading
+- Just hold on, stay motivated and trust us: 600 former students have experienced the program
+- It works, so at this point, trust us and fight for it!

 #### Monday (Week 1)
 - Special day, we'll focus on your machines setup, you'll go home with pimped workstations ready for the next 9 weeks!